steflangehennig/steflangehennig/README.md

 **steflangehennig/steflangehennig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-*Past:* PhD in Political Science, Lead Data Scientist, Educator
+*Past:* PhD in Political Science, Lead Data Scientist

 *Current:* Assistant Professor of the Practice at the University of Denver